rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 Each of the recovery points regardless of the location of store (array snapshot, On-Premises Protection-Store, or HPE Cloud Protection-Store) can be recovered using this GreenLake API: `POST /backup-recovery/v1beta1/virtual-machines/:id/restore`

 1. This API requires a request body of JSON structure as documented in the HPE GreenLake developer website.
 In this blog post, I planned a demo of the steps to recover the virtual machine from a copy that had existed in the HPE Cloud Protection Store into the VMware cluster where the Protection Storage Gateway is hosted (recover as a new virtual machine).
-API used for this: `GET /virtualization/v1beta1/virtual-machines?sort=name desc&filter=name eq’0-Linux-Demo-VM02’&select=appType,id,name,type,guestinfo,protectionJobInfo`
+The API used for this: `GET /virtualization/v1beta1/virtual-machines?sort=name desc&filter=name eq’0-Linux-Demo-VM02’&select=appType,id,name,type,guestinfo,protectionJobInfo`.

 ![API to discover backup for recovery of VM](/img/api-to-discover-vm-for-recovery.png)

 2. Obtain the Cloud Recovery Protection Id from the for the cloud protection recovery from the virtual machine using the GreenLake [API](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/VirtualMachineBackupList/) `GET /backup-recovery/v1beta1/virtual-machines/:id/backups` given the virtual machine id.
 Copy the “{{backupId}}” from the response body from the below figure.
-API used for this:
+The API used for this:
-   `GET /backup-recovery/v1beta1/virtual-machines/{{vmId}}/backups?select=name,description,backupType,id`
+   `GET /backup-recovery/v1beta1/virtual-machines/{{vmId}}/backups?select=name,description,backupType,id`.

 ![API to obtain the backup Id of a cloud recovery point](/img/api-to-obtain-backup-id-for-recovery.png)